 I manage the Portage Home based learning team in Camden.
 My specialisms are working with children with complex health and physical needs, those with visual and hearing impairments as well as children with autism.
 I wouldn't have found this pathway if it wasn't for my 16 year old daughter.
 We became officially part of the Swiss Cottage family at her transition from primary for year 7.
 You can always find me at the school gate dropping off and picking up if you want to talk.
 Charities I am affiliated to: Kids & NPA

-Professor of Computer Science at the Open University with 20 years experience as an academic and researcher in the topics of software and service engineering.
-I have experience in serving in oversight boards, committees and panels for university departments, international academic conferences, academic and governmental research funding organisations, research journals and HR matters (including interviewing, hiring and disciplinary panels).
+Professor of Computer Science at the Open University with 20 years experience as an academic and researcher.
+I have experience in serving in oversight boards, committees and panels for university departments, international academic conferences, academic and governmental research funding organisations, research journals and HR.
 I am a member of the Swiss Cottage School family since September 2018 when my child with disabilities joined the school.
 You can always try to contact me for a chat and exchange of experiences.

 Robert H. Cassen

 Emeritus Professor, London School of Economics (retired) Local Authority Governor.
 Publications in educational research Trustee, HH Wingate Foundation